skylerberg/resu/doc/pages/cli.rst

 .. code-block:: bash

+   resu -e resu_ext1,resu_ext2

 List Features
 =============

-To see the various features supported by Resu, you may use the ``l`` or ``--list-features`` option.
-This is particularly useful for designing :doc:`extensions` because it will list all of the features built into Resu as well as those included in extensions.
-The list is printed out in YAML format.
+To see the various features supported by Resu, you may use the ``-l`` or ``--list-features`` option.
+This is particularly useful for designing extensions because it will list all of the features built into Resu as well as those included in extensions.
+The list is printed out in YAML.

 .. code-block:: bash